polarismesh/polaris-java-agent/polaris-agent-examples/dubbox/README.md

 ## Configure the java-agent package

-- Package download: Download the latest version of **polaris-pinpoint-agent-${version}.zip** from [release](https://github.com/polarismesh/polaris-java-agent/releases/tag/v1.0.0) , and unzip it.
+- Package download: Download the latest version of **polaris-java-agent-${version}.zip** from [release](https://github.com/polarismesh/polaris-java-agent/releases/tag/v1.0.0) , and unzip it.
-- Configure the Polaris server address: enter the **polaris-pinpoint-agent-${version}** directory, open the polaris.config file, and modify the agent.polaris.registry configuration item to the Polaris server IP port address, and the port uses 8091.
+- Configure the Polaris server address: enter the **polaris-java-agent-${version}** directory, open the polaris.config file, and modify the agent.polaris.registry configuration item to the Polaris server IP port address, and the port uses 8091.
-- Configure the collector address: Enter the **polaris-pinpoint-agent-${version}** directory, open pinpoint-root.config, and modify profiler.transport.grpc.collector.ip to the collector's IP address.
+- Configure the collector address: Enter the **polaris-java-agent-${version}** directory, open pinpoint-root.config, and modify profiler.transport.grpc.collector.ip to the collector's IP address.

 ## Start the dubbox application